tschettervictor/bsd-apps/photoprism/README.md

 ```

 ## Notes
-- AVX is required
+  - your CPU must supports AVX2 to run photoprism

 ## Variables
 These are the variables that are available to change along with their defaults and a description of what they do.
 Other variables should be left at defalut unless you have a good reason to change them.

+MARIADB_VERSION
+  - mariadb version to use (currently defaults to 106)

 PHOTOPRISM_PKG
-  - sets the url to retrieve photoprism package
+  - sets the url to retrieve photoprism package (currently defaults to the FreeBSD 13 version)

 LIBTENSORFLOW_PKG
-  - sets the url to retrieve libtensorflow package
+  - sets the url to retrieve libtensorflow package (currently defaults to the FreeBSD 13 version)

 ## Mount points (should be mounted outside the jail)
   - `/mnt/photos` - photos directory